Understanding Taxation for Buy-to-Let Limited Companies

 Capital Gains Tax is a tax which is charged on any gain made when you dispose of (or sell) chargeable assets less certain allowances.
 Chargeable assets include personal possessions worth more than £6,000 (except cars), stocks and shares, business assets and investment property.

 Instead of CGT companies pay Corporation Tax on their profits.
 This can have tax implications where a profit arises following the letting or sale of a property.
-Owning a buy-to-let through a limited company can potentially be a way of saving tax since currently the higher rate of CGT is 28% but Corporation Tax is 19%.
-(Although note the pending changes detailed above.)
+Owning a buy-to-let through a limited company can potentially be a way of saving tax, since the higher rate of CGT on residential property is 24% while the small profits rate of Corporation Tax is 19% (see the rates above).

 Value Added Tax